See Textbooks FAQs for help with questions about how the data is used.

 10. Hit the Search button, and from the new screen popup, select the same folder destination with same file name, Textbooks, and same tab date.
 The file will be saved as an mrc.

 11. Highlight the Results box, use Control+A to select all, then Control+C to copy Results into a text editor (use NotePad?).
 Lisa: See folder notes about Type: "File" v.
 Type: "Text Document" in the File Explorer.
-Add .txt to file name to make it convert?
+As a general rule, add .txt to file name to make it convert properly.

 In the text editor: